 Ravensara Essential Oil as a Decongestant and Anti-Allergen

-Unlike other essential oils, Ravensara does not irritate allergy-prone individuals.
-In fact, many people in Madagascar note that allergic reactions to other substances are reduced when exposed to Ravensara oil regularly.
-We suggest keeping a small bottle of it with you at all times during allergy season.
+Unlike other essential oils, ravensara does not irritate allergy-prone individuals.
+In fact, many people in Madagascar note that allergic reactions to other substances are reduced when exposed to ravensara oil regularly.
+We suggest keeping a small bottle of this oil with you at all times during allergy season.

 Ravensara Essential Oil as an Aromatherapy Agent

-Aside from being an excellent decongestant, many natural healers use Ravensara as an aromatherapy oil.
-Commonly used to promote lung health and sinusoidal health, Ravensara oil also can be mixed with bergamot and similar oils to lift moods and boost energy.
-Even animals like dogs and cats have been known to get mellower in mood when near a Ravensara essential oil diffuser.
-It’s also worth noting that many herbalists also city Ravensara oil as an aphrodisiac when used in aromatherapy.
+Aside from being an excellent decongestant, many natural healers use ravensara as an aromatherapy oil.
+Commonly used to promote lung health and sinusoidal health, ravensara oil also can be mixed with bergamot and similar oils to lift moods and boost energy.
+Even animals like dogs and cats have been known to get mellower in mood when near a ravensara essential oil diffuser.
+It’s also worth noting that many herbalists also cite ravensara oil as an aphrodisiac when used in aromatherapy.